Tuesday, December 12, 2023

 The next day when we docked at Sidon, Julius was very kind to Paul and let him go ashore to visit with friends so they could provide for his needs.

 Notice that Luke indicated his presence with Paul by using the term "we."* Luke and Aristarchus were both with Paul for this hard journey and imprisonment.** One of the interesting things we will see with Paul on this journey is that he gained and maintained a good relationship with those who had responsibility for him and power over him.
-Julius was the Roman officer in charge, and in a very short time, he trusted Paul and cared enough for Paul to let him see friends and allow his friends to tend to his needs.*** While the political situation between Romans and Jews in Jerusalem and Judea was beginning to deteriorate rapidly, Paul maintained a friendly and proper relationship with his Roman captors.
+Julius was the Roman officer in charge, and in a very short time, he trusted Paul and cared enough for him to let him see friends and allow them to tend to his needs.*** While the political situation between Romans and Jews in Jerusalem and Judea was beginning to deteriorate rapidly, Paul maintained a friendly and proper relationship with his Roman captors.
 They often showed him great kindness and respect on this arduous trip to Rome.
 Paul practiced what he preached:

 Never pay back evil with more evil.
 Do things in such a way that everyone can see you are honorable.
 Do all that you can to live in peace with everyone (Romans 12:17–18).

 Father, I thank you for the close friends in Christ that Luke and Aristarchus were to the apostle Paul.
-Their faithfulness stirs me to be more attentive and supportive of others in Christ who are going through hardship.
+Their faithfulness stirs me to be more attentive and supportive of others who are going through hardship.
 I am also challenged by Paul's relationships with and influence on those in charge of his arrest and protection.
 Open my heart and give me wisdom so that I can be a blessing to all people, even those who may not be predisposed to like me or treat me well.
 I want to point others around me to Jesus regardless of my circumstances.
 I ask this in Jesus' name.
 Amen.